Dwight J. Loving: Trial, sentence, appeals, and commutation

 He was convicted at a court martial held at Ft.
 Hood in March 1989.
 He was found guilty on April 3, 1989.
 He made several attempts to have his sentence invalidated.

 The U.S. Supreme Court upheld the constitutionality of his death sentence on June 3, 1996, in a decision by Justice Anthony Kennedy.
 Loving's attorneys had contended that the doctrine of separation of powers allowed only Congress rather than the President to define the "aggravating factors" that weighed in his sentencing.

 He lost a subsequent appeal to the Supreme Court in 2001.
 The lack of executions in the intervening decades was due to a Supreme Court decision in 1969 had held that the military did not have jurisdiction over crimes committed off-post by military personnel.
 The Supreme Court's reversal of that decision in 1987 made the possibility of military death sentences more likely.
-(Note: The 1969 decision was O'Callahan v.
-Parker and the 1987 reversal was Solorio v.
-United States.)
+Bill Clinton gave an executive order for death penalty rules, which Loving argued that was a breach of separation-of-powers.

 As they had in 1996, attorneys from the Cornell University Law School's Death Penalty Project were seeking further Supreme Court review of his case in November 2009, following his failure to persuade the United States Court of Appeals for the Armed Forces that he had lacked adequate representation during the sentencing phase of his trial.

 Loving was not executed because neither George W. Bush nor Barack Obama authorized his execution.
 According to the New York Times, "Military executions require presidential approval".

 On January 17, 2017, three days before leaving office, Obama commuted Loving's death sentence to life imprisonment without parole, "on the condition that Loving shall never have any rights, privileges, claims or benefits arising under the parole and suspension or remission of sentence laws of the United States and the regulations promulgated thereunder governing federal prisoners confined in any penal institution."
-In Loving's clemency petition, his lawyers had argued, "“Issues of command influence, racial discrimination, and improper panel voting procedures – which were ignored by the courts based on technical legal evidentiary rules – will forever overshadow Loving’s death sentence."
+Obama did not state a reason for his decision, but in Loving's clemency petition, his lawyers had argued, "Issues of command influence, racial discrimination, and improper panel voting procedures – which were ignored by the courts based on technical legal evidentiary rules – will forever overshadow Loving’s death sentence."